 Ferens Art Gallery

 Opened in 1927, the Ferens Art Gallery was gifted to the city by TR Ferens, a local industrialist who also established a purchasing fund that has allowed the Ferens' collections to grow in quality and range.
-From the outset, the gallery has acquired and commissioned works by living artists and was the first public institution to acquire a work by David Hockney in 1962.
+From the outset, the gallery has acquired and commissioned works by living artists and was the first regional public institution to acquire a work by David Hockney in 1962.
 More recent acquisitions include a neon artwork by two Dutch contemporary artists, Bik van der Pol, and a nationally significant 14th century masterpiece by Pietro Lorenzetti.
 The gallery's notable permanent exhibition includes works by Frans Hals, Canaletto, Henry Moore, Barbara Hepworth and Mark Wallinger.

 Regarded as one of the finest regional art galleries in the country and home to work by renowned artists from the 14th century to the present day, the gallery has undergone its biggest refurbishment upgrading its temperature, humidity and control systems.
-Since opening on 13 January 2017, the gallery has welcomed unprecedented visitor numbers and was claimed by the Guardian's Art Critic as "a masterpiece in itself".
+Since re-opening on 13 January 2017, following a £5.2 million refurbishment, the gallery has welcomed unprecedented visitor numbers and was claimed by the Guardian's Art Critic as "a masterpiece in itself".

 The gallery is playing a leading role in Hull's year-long cultural programme, hosting the Turner Prize as one of its major events, along with the Offshore exhibition and Rembrandt van Rijn's ‘The Ship Builder and his Wife', which will be the first ever painting by the artist to visit the city, generously lent by Her Majesty The Queen from the Royal Collection Trust.
 A major highlight for the gallery includes a dramatic exhibition exploring how modern and contemporary artists respond to the human figure.
 SKIN, on display until 13 August, displays work by one of the world's greatest realist painters Lucian Freud, leading sculpture Ron Mueck and American photographer Spencer Tunick.